Our belief about taxpayers

 Some taxpayers may not have given sufficient attention to their tax obligations.
 We seek to detect errors and deter this group from making recurring mistakes.

-Examples: Audit Programmes and Voluntary Disclosure Programme to encourage self-correction of errors
+Examples: Audit programmes and Voluntary Disclosure Programme to encourage self-correction of errors

 Integrated Compliance and Service Framework

-In line with this, the ICSF anchors our compliance and service actions in 4 strategic elements – Right Design from the Start, Right Service to Meet Taxpayers’ Needs, Right Actions at the Right Time and Right Taxpaying Values – collectively known as The “Four Rights”:
+It guides our work through 4 strategic elements – Right Design from the Start, Right Service to Meet Taxpayers’ Needs, Right Actions at the Right Time and Right Taxpaying Values – collectively known as The “Four Rights”:

 A simple tax system makes it easier for taxpayers to fulfil their tax obligations.
 IRAS actively influences the design of policies and tax laws where possible, to ensure that tax rules and processes are clear and easy to comply with.